Bridgetek/LVGL-Eve/README.md

 This repository is already modified to support EVE chips, and tested with most of the examples and "widget demo", "benchmark demo", "music demo" on Raspberry Pico RP2040 with BT816 chip.

-Due to code support needed from EVE's common files located under the "EveApps/common" folder.
-This repository can't work alone, please download EveApps from https://github.com/Bridgetek/EveApps

 Users are expected to be familiar with LVGL.

+## Dependency
+This repository can't work alone, please download EveApps from https://github.com/Bridgetek/EveApps.
+The folder "common" of EveApps repo is required.

 ## Build instructions